Mortal Engines (film): Cast

-Additional cameo actors: Michael Bennett and his wife, Pele, make uncredited cameos as two London residents; Philip Reeve and his son cameo as two Shan Guonese onlookers and Peter Jackson cameoes as Sooty Pete, one of London's guards.
+In addition, Mortal Engines Quartet author Philip Reeve and his son, Sam, cameo as two Shan Guonese onlookers, while Peter Jackson has an uncredited virtual cameo, as a statue of Sooty Pete, one of London's guards, is made in his likeness.

 Production

-Development

 In December 2009, New Zealand filmmaker Peter Jackson was reported to have begun development of a film based on Philip Reeve's novel Mortal Engines.
 On October 24, 2016, production started on a feature film to be directed by Christian Rivers, marking his feature-length directorial debut.
 The script was written by Peter Jackson, Fran Walsh, and Philippa Boyens, while Media Rights Capital and Universal Pictures would be financing the film.
 Shooting was scheduled to start in March 2017 in Wellington, New Zealand.
 Producers Zane Weiner and Amanda Walker, who both worked on The Hobbit, spearheaded the New Zealand-based team, along with US-based Deborah Forte.

-Casting

 In February 2017, Robert Sheehan was cast in the film for the lead role alongside Ronan Raftery, while Hera Hilmar was cast as a female lead.
 In March 2017, more cast was announced including Stephen Lang, Jihae, and newcomer Leila George.
 Hugo Weaving, Patrick Malahide, Colin Salmon, and Regé-Jean Page joined the film in April 2017.
 Richard Armitage was offered a role but passed due to scheduling conflicts.

-Filming

 Principal photography on the film began in April 2017, with shooting occurring at Stone Street Studios in Wellington, New Zealand, and was completed in July 2017.

-Visual effects

 Visual effects were provided by Weta Digital and supervised by Ken McGaugh, Kevin Smith and Luke Millar.
 Weta designed the moving cities to actual scale in CG, which required building layout "puppets" that represented the different city tiers.

+Music

 Release

+A "major company" had a deal for a tie-in video game.
+Development began eleven months before the film's release.
+Rich Gallup served as creative director.
+The gameplay was based around the player city eating other cities and growing bigger.
+They abandoned other concepts from Mortal Engines.
+The project was cancelled because "like, they knew the movie wasn't gonna be good, so they didn't wanna spend money on a game for it."
+The staff was around 10 people.
+The project was "3 or 4 months" from completion, with the core gameplay "loop" likely completed.

 Premiere and theatrical release

 Mortal Engines had its world premiere at the Empire, Leicester Square in London on November 27, 2018.
-It was released in New Zealand by Universal Pictures on December 6, 2018, and in the UK on December 8, 2018, and then released in the United States on December 14, 2018, in 3D, Dolby Cinema, and IMAX 3D.
+It was released in New Zealand by Universal Pictures on December 6, 2018, and in the United States on December 14, 2018.